uchicago-cs/cmsc22000/website/project/warmup.rst

 Unlike the homeworks, the grading for the design warm-up exercise is more subjective, as there are many valid designs one could come up with that meet the above requirements.
-Fortunately, you will have multiple opportunities to address any feedback we give you.
-Most notably, after you get your graded Design Warm-up #2 exercise back, you will be given a concrete list of issues that would need to be changed/improved.
-You will be allowed to make a resubmission and, at that point, your score will be based on how many of those issues you address in your resubmission.

 That said, there will be a few guiding principles when determining your score in Design Warm-up #1 and #2: